klepas/bruins-site/_technology/1994-05-07-Technology-and-Human-Existence-2.md

+---

 layout: post
 title: “Technology and Human Existence—The Technophile Richard Buckminster Fuller”
 date: 1994-05-07

-abstract: “This is the second of a set of twelve course notes written in 1994 for a half-semester first year option on the philosophy of technology.

-I have only made some slight changes to the texts and some of my views have of course changed in the meantime.”
+abstract: “This is the second of a set of twelve course notes written in 1994 for a half-semester first year option on the philosophy of technology.<br><br/>I have only made some slight changes to the texts and some of my views have of course changed in the meantime.”

+---

 ## Richard Buckminster Fuller on Innovation, Agility and Restless Human Being